-The EU Rail Freight Corridors (RFCs) are a key initiative and the forerunners to achieve a truly Single European Rail Area for rail freight and to respond to the urgent need for improvements of the for cross-border freight traffic.
-The general objective of the RFC concept is to foster co-operation across borders both at the level of Member States and rail infrastructure managers and, where relevant, capacity allocation bodies along key routes for European rail freight and to strengthen the involvement of users and terminals in the development of the European rail freight system.
+The EU Rail Freight Corridors (RFCs) are a key initiative and the forerunners to achieve a truly Single European Rail Area for rail freight and to respond to the urgent need for improvements of the crossborder freight traffic.
+The general objective of the RFC concept is making rail freight more competitive, of which on of the tools of fostering cooperation both at the level of Member States and rail infrastructure managers and, where relevant, capacity allocation bodies along key routes for European rail freight and to strengthen the involvement of users and terminals in the development of the European rail freight system.

 The RFC concept aims at providing capacity of good quality for international freight trains through dedicated capacity products (pre-arranged train paths), coordinating capacity planning, traffic and infrastructure management and setting up Corridor - One Stop Shops as single contact points for customers.
-The involvement of corridor users is strengthened through the setting up of Advisory Groups for railway undertakings and terminals, through consultation procedures and regular customer satisfaction surveys.
+The involvement of corridor users is strengthened through the setting up of Advisory Groupsfor railway undertakings and terminals, through consultation procedures and regular customer satisfactionsurveys.

-The RFCs are based on Regulation (EU) No 913/2010 of the European Parliament and of the Council of 22 September 2010 concerning a European rail network for competitive freight (RFC Regulation), which entered into force on 9 November 2010.
+The RFCs are based on Regulation (EU) No 913/2010 (RFC Regulation) of the European Parliament and of the Council of22 September 2010 concerning a European rail network for competitive freight, which entered into force on 9 November 2010.
 It defines nine initial RFCs, of which six had to be established until November 2013 and the remaining three until November 20151; the RFC Regulation also provided the possibility for the establishment of further RFCs on the initiative of Member States concerned.
-The first, entirely new, further RFC is the Amber rail freight corridor (Amber RFC), which was approved in December 2016 by the Single European Rail Area Committee (SERAC) and for which the legal base was published on 31 January 2017 in the Official Journal of the European Union.
-According to Commission Implementing Decision (EU) 2017/177, the route of Amber RFC connects Slovenia, Hungary, Slovakia and Poland.
-The RFC Regulation requires that the aforementioned Member States concerned set up the new Amber RFC in 2 years, thus it is currently under establishment and will become operational in January 2019.
+The first, entirely new, further RFC is the Amber Rail Freight Corridor (RFC Amber), which was approved in December 2016 by the Single European Rail Area Committee (SERAC) and for which the legal base was published on 31 January 2017 in the Official Journal of the European Union.
+According to Commission Implementing Decision (EU) 2017/177, the route of RFC Amber connects Slovenia, Hungary, Slovakia and Poland.

-1 The Principal Route of the initial freight corridors was slightly amended by Regulation (EU) No 1316/2013 of the European priament and of the Council of 11 December 2013 establishing the Connecting Europe Facility, amending Regulation (EU) No 913/2010 and repealing Regulations (EC) No 680/2007 and (EC) No 67/2010
+1 The Principal Route of the initial freight corridors was slightly amended by Regulation (EU) No 1316/2013 of the European Parliament and of the Council of 11 December 2013 establishing the Connecting Europe Facility, amending Regulation (EU) No 913/2010 and repealing Regulations (EC) No 680/2007 and (EC) No 67/2010